Our thinking

 Other laws affecting AI

-There are various laws that do not directly seek to regulate AI but may affect the development or use of AI in Switzerland.
+Even if AI is not directly regulated in Switzerland, various laws impact the development and use of AI in Switzerland.
 A non-exhaustive list includes:

-• The revised Federal Act on Data Protection (FADP) entered into force on September 1, 2023 and includes provisions on automated decision-making in relation to personal data3
+• The revised Data Protection Act, which entered into force on September 1, 2023, and includes provisions on automated decision-making in relation to personal data.9 The principles of the Data Protection Act also apply to the use of AI.
+The Report considers that for the time being, the provisions of the Data Protection Act are sufficient.

-• General human rights legislation (such as the Federal Constitution and Convention15 for the Protection of Human Rights and Fundamental Freedoms)
+• General human rights legislation such as the Federal Constitution and the European Convention on Human Rights.

 Definition of “AI”